mathurravi23/ChatApp/README.md

    - Amazon Cognito create and manage user profiles.
    - User interact with application (GenAI Assistant) for chat assistance and/or summarization of web documents, PDFs etc.
    - At start a user submit messages using front-end application.
 These user messages can optionally include PDF files.
-   - User have choice to select Amazon Bedrock Model - Amazon Nova Micro or Anthropic Claude.
+   - User have choice to select Amazon Bedrock Model - **Amazon Nova Micro** or **Anthropic Claude**.
 By default, this application uses Amazon Nova Micro model.
    - User messages are sent to Amazon Lambda function via Amazon API Gateway.
    - Amazon Lambda does the backend processing of user input.
 It analyze the user query and accordingly pull chat history from Amazon DynamoDB table.
    - A LLM chain is created with user chat history and new message.
 This LLM chain is then submitted to Amazon Bedrock for response generation.